If It’s a Job Seeker’s Market, Why Can’t I Find a New Job?

 Virtually all job communications today, including sending resumes, happens electronically.
 If your resume submissions seem to be going into a black hole, they may be getting punted out of contention by ATS, or Applicant Tracking Systems.
 ATS software offers hiring managers numerous filters to quickly scan thousands of resumes for keywords that match the job description.
 If your resume doesn’t include those keywords, it won’t be seen by human eyes.

 Therefore, job seekers must tailor your resume for every single job, structured according to what the company’s known needs are and including all the right keywords.
 The success of your application might hinge on one word.
 The length can be as long as necessary to show employers that you offer tremendous value, but limit the content to that which will make you appear like the perfect fit.

 If you haven’t gotten a response in a week or two, follow up.
 Sometimes that extra effort, demonstrating your interest and attention, is enough to move your resume to the next round.

-There are innumerable benefits to hiring a career expert to help you navigate the waters of your job search.
-These professionals can give you a fresh perspective on shortcomings you need to work on, the value that you offer, and suggestions on how to parlay your skill set into opportunities that you may not have thought about.
-They can also offer support to rejigger your job hunt and professional profile that will turbo-charge your efforts.
+There are innumerable benefits to hiring a career expert like the Barrett Group to help you navigate the waters of your job search.
+These professionals can give you a fresh perspective on shortcomings you need to work on, the value that you offer, and suggestions on how to parlay your skillset into opportunities that you may not have thought about.
+They can also offer simple tricks to rejigger your job hunt and professional profile that will turbo-charge your efforts.